cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ```
 ---

-Like other programs, mandelbrot can be executed via: `mpiexec -n 4 python mandelbrot-parallel-numba.py`, with the appropriate -n parameter
+Like other programs, mandelbrot can be executed via `mpiexec -n 4 python mandelbrot-parallel-numba.py`, with the appropriate -n parameter
 according to the user's system.

 Unlike the Julia program, this Mandelbrot program does not save the visualization as a png image; instead, it spawns a pyplot window.